F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

   - ```https://${IP_ADDRESS_FROM_OUTPUT}:8443```
   - NOTE:
     - By default, for Single NIC deployments, the management port is 8443
     - By default, the BIG-IP's WebUI starts with a self-signed cert.
-Follow your browsers instructions for accepting self-signed certs (ex.
-If using Chrome, click inside the page and type this "thisisunsafe".
-If using Firefox, click "Advanced" button, Click "Accept Risk and Continue" ).
+Follow your browsers instructions for accepting self-signed certs (for example, if using Chrome, click inside the page and type this "thisisunsafe".
+If using Firefox, click "Advanced" button, click "Accept Risk and Continue").
   - To Login:
     - username: `<YOUR_WEBUI_USERNAME>`
     - password: `<YOUR_STRONG_PASSWORD>`